Finite-time Landauer principle beyond weak coupling: Conclusions and outlook

+Deriving finite-time corrections to the seminal Landauer bound is a challenging endeavour in stochastic and quantum thermodynamics~\cite{Zulkowski2014,Proesmans2020,Proesmans2020II,boyd2022shortcuts,Lee2022,Diana2013,scandi19,Zhen2021,VanVu2022,vanvu2023,Zhen2022,Ma2022}.
+Previous works have focused on markovian systems only, which in the quantum regime is obtained through the weak coupling limit~($\beta g^2 \rightarrow 0$).
+However, should a general finite-time correction exist, it will require the presence of strong coupling at some point during the process as the dissipation generated in finite time is proportional to $g^{-2}$ when $g$ is small\footnote{This can be seen by expanding the finite time dissipation around $g^2 = 0$ for long times: $k_B T\Sigma \propto 1/g^2\tau$, which follows by noticing that the relaxation time-scale is of the order of $g^{-2}$.}.
+Motivated by this observation, we have developed new insights into the form of optimal protocols for erasure beyond the weak coupling limit.

+We have focused on a bit encoded in the occupation of a single fermionic mode, which can be strongly coupled to a reservoir.
+We have derived analytically the thermodynamic metric, which governs the dissipation rate in the slow driving regime, and showed that it takes a simple form in the high and low temperature limits.
+From the general form of the metric we obtained the optimal erasure protocol, which requires increasing the coupling strength to $g^2 \sim k_B T$, which corresponds to a relaxation timescale of the order of the Planckian time $\tau_{\rm Pl}$.
+The corresponding dissipation yields a finite-time correction to Landauer's bound for this setup, which is substantially lower than similar results in the weak coupling regime.
+Furthermore, by using the obtained bound as a quantum speed limit, this result adds further evidence to the conjecture \cite{Hartnoll22} that $\tau_{\rm Pl}$ is fastest relaxation timescale many-body systems can achieve.

+While our results were derived in a fermionic model there are some general insights that follow from our work.
+First there is a fundamental quantum correction that prevails, see \eref{eq:finitetimebound_gen}, which can be compared with \eref{eq:finitetimeboundweak} derived in the weak coupling regime.
+While the specific value of $a$ in \eref{eq:finitetimebound_gen} will depend on the specific setup, it will never approach $0$ (even for diverging system-bath coupling) due to the inherent cost of changing the interaction strength.
+Furthermore, to obtain these results we adapted the framework of thermodynamic geometry to system-bath unitary dynamics in which the coupling can be arbitrarily large or small.
+This is in contrast to recent claims of failure of this approach in closed quantum systems~\cite{soriani2022failure}.
+Finally, as was argued before, our results make evident the need of strong coupling in a general finite-time correction to Landauer's principle.

 This work opens exciting directions for the future.
 On the one hand, the level of experimental control required to implement such protocols is in principle possible in quantum dots~\cite{Ciorga2000Addition,Elzerman2003Few,Koski2014,Koski2014Exp}, where the energy-level $\eps(t)$ and coupling $g(t)$ can be independently controlled, even by several orders of magnitude~\cite{Rochette2019}.
-On the other hand, a simple dimensional argument shows that the form \eref{eq:finitetimebound_gen} is general of erasure processes with control on both S and the SB coupling.
-It would definitely be interesting to characterise the dependence of $a$ in the nature of the bath and the SB coupling (e.g. its spectral density), and more generally to derive similar quantum-mechanical finite-time corrections that are independent of the specific implementation.
+On the other hand, it would be interesting to characterise the dependence of $a$ in the nature of the bath and the SB coupling (e.g. its spectral density), more generally to derive similar quantum-mechanical finite-time corrections that are independent of the specific implementation, and to gain further insights in the connection between Landauer erasure and the Planckian time.